jetfirephp/routing/readme.md

 ];
 ```

-You have 3 action possible for Array Routing.
+You have 3 actions possible for Array Routing.
 We assume you are using a separate file for your routes.
 <a name="template-matching"></a>
 ##### Template Route